 Qhapaq Ñan, Andean Road System

-Spread over 30,000 km, Qhapaq Ñan, Andean Road System, is the Inca civilisation's communication, trade and defence network of roads.
-It was constructed over the centuries and went through some of the world's most extreme terrains, like from the peaks of the Andes, at an altitude of more than 6,000 m, down to the coast.
+Ranging some 30,000km, Qhapaq Ñan, Andean Road System, is the Inca civilisation's communication, trade, and defence network of roads.
+It was constructed over centuries and went through some of the world's most extreme terrains, from the peaks of the Andes, at an altitude of more than 6,000m, to the coast.
 It runs through deserts and rainforests across the length and breadth of the Andes.
-The 6,000 km of the Qhapac Ñan, Andean Road System has 273 component sites and was selected to show the network's social, political, architectural, and engineering achievements.
+The 6,000km of the Qhapac Ñan, Andean Road System has 273 component sites and was selected to show the network's social, political, architectural, and engineering achievements.
 This includes associated infrastructure for trade, accommodation, storage, and places of religious significance.

 Best season to visit: May to October

-Created between 13,000 and 9,500 years ago, the Cave of The Hands of The Cueva de las Manos at Río Pinturas is cave art in the form of outlines of human hands.
+Created between 13,000 and 9,500 years ago, the Cave of the Hands is an example of early cave art in the form of outlines of human hands.
 There are also depictions of hunting scenes and animals, such as the commonly found guanacos.
-Natural mineral-based colours have been used, such as iron oxides for red and purple, kaolin for white, natrojarosite for yellow, and manganese oxide for black.
-These minerals have been mixed with an unknown binder element and used on the rock surface.
+Natural mineral-based colours were used to create the artworks, such as iron oxides for red and purple, kaolin for white, natrojarosite for yellow, and manganese oxide for black.
+These minerals were mixed with an unknown binder element and used on the rock surface.
 It is believed that the people who created this art could have been the forefathers of the hunter-gatherer communities of Patagonia, which the European settlers ran into.

 Best season to visit: September to February